How being Active is the Key to becoming a Good Communicator

 If you think they are just smart, ambitious and hardworking think again.
 They are not only all of that but they have excellent social skills that make them socially adept.
 In fact, many studies show that good orators and charismatic leaders are good communicators too.

 Many years ago conventional wisdom in corporate training and development advocated intelligence to attain dizzying heights in the corporate world but not anymore.
-Today, one needs to have a right amount of intelligence and effective communication to succeed not only in his/her professional life but also personal life.
+Today, one needs to have the right amount of intelligence and effective communication to succeed not only in his/her professional life but also personal life.

 How successful leaders gain social skills?